 A self-assessment of internal control requirement effectiveness shall annually be performed and followed-up quarterly and facilitated by the CISO.
-The CISO must present the self-assessment report for the Group Information Security Board.
+The CISO must document the self-assessment for the CFO.
 The CFO is responsible for presenting the result to the audit committee and the Board of Directors.
 Karnov has a group-wide monitoring process by which the entities and functions shall follow up the effectiveness of controls and report back to the CISO.